 In the Jordaan area there’s Hummus Bistro D&A, where they don’t only have hummus but also serve baba ganoush (eggplant dip), shakshuka and labane (yogurt cheese).
 Their whole wheat pita’s are the best, nice and fluffy.

-Both hummus restaurants are worth going to, if you’re in east you can go to Sir Hummus and if you’re in west you can go to Hummus Bistro D&A.
+All three hummus restaurants in Amsterdam are worth going to.
+If you’re in the city center you can go to De Hummus House, if you’re in East you can go to Sir Hummus and if you’re in Amsterdam West you can go to Hummus Bistro D&A.

 Koffie en de Koeck